-Best smart home hub with Z-Wave?
-Which one is the easiest to use with the most features?
+Best Smart Home hub with Z-Wave?
+Which one is the easiest to use with Z-Wave Devices?

 Z-Wave hubs are awesome.
 So many options to build a smart home and a large growing list of compatible z-wave devices which allow you to make your home a smart home of the future.
 Lights, locks, switches, thermostats, doors and more.
 But to run all these devices you need to make a good choice on the foundation, which is the Z-Wave hub which will help control all these things.

 We’ve already talked about the types of smart home solutions there are available.
 If you haven’t read that article start there if you’re not sure about where to start but this article will focus on our preferred choice of smart home hubs, and that is z-wave.

 If you have decided, and you’re looking for the best z-wave hub then you’re in the right place.
 In addition to listing the best smart home controllers, we’ll highlight the ones that are easiest to use because let’s face it, it can be hard work and not for the faint-hearted.